tammergalal/katacoda-scenarios/modern-observability-in-practice/step1.md

 ![storedog](./assets/storedog.png)

-## Generating up Traffic for Our Site
+## Generating Traffic for Our Site

 We've got a capture of "production" traffic using GoReplay.
 In our `/ecommworkshop` folder, you'll find a copy of [GoReplay](https://goreplay.org).
 Let's spin up an infinite loop of that traffic.